SlowBubble/match-grader/README.md

     - slice by first vs second and serve vs return
   - % free pts you gave to the opponent
     - slice by first vs second and serve vs return

+- Consider making upDownArrowJumpsToStartTime = true always (remove impl that uses it).

 ## P2